About Ben Roberts

-Ben Roberts is a systemic change agent and “process artist,” working in service to what Joanna Macy and others have called "" Inspired since 2010 by the internet’s largely untapped power to convene and support new modalities for participatory dialogue, he has been a pioneer in bringing large group conversational processes into the virtual realm via platforms such as Zoom and MaestroConference, and in blending and creating synergies between virtual and in-person engagement.
+Ben Roberts is a systemic change agent and “process artist,” working in service to what Joanna Macy and others have called "The Great Turning."
+Inspired since 2010 by the internet’s largely untapped power to convene and support new modalities for participatory dialogue, he has been a pioneer in bringing large group conversational processes into the virtual realm via platforms such as Zoom and Slack, and in blending and creating synergies between virtual and in-person engagement.

 Ben’s work focuses on:

 - Weaving communities, networks, conferences, and movements

 - Co-leading the core teams of collaborative projects and initiatives

 - Creating open spaces for emergent dialogue